Safe-DS/DSL/docs/development/testing/generation-testing.md

    loaded into different workspaces, so they cannot reference each other.
 Generation will be triggered for all files in the folder.
 3. Add the Safe-DS code that you want to test to the files.
-4. Add another folder called `generated` inside the folder that you created in step 1.
-Place folders and Python files inside the `generated` folder to specify the expected output of the program.
-The relative paths to the Python files and the contents of the Python files will be compared to the actual generation output.
+4. Run the tests.
+The test runner will automatically pick up the new test, and create a snapshot of the current output of the generator.
-5. Run the tests.
-The test runner will automatically pick up the new test.
+5. Verify that the snapshot is correct, modify it if needed, and commit it.

-### Updating the expected output
+### Updating the snapshots

-To quickly update the expected output after changes to the code generator, run `vitest` with the `--update` flag.
+To quickly update the snapshots after changes to the code generator, run `vitest` with the `--update` flag.